Stalker2021/DKUPlayer/README.md

 - program support keeping count of two teams.

 Restrictions:
-- MS Office should be instaled (2003 or later);
-- only KMPlayer could be used for reading playlist;
+- KMPlayer and Winamp could be used for reading playlist;
 - first team has type of season "autumn-spring", second - "spring-autumn" (counted by years);
 - interface is set for FC "Dynamo Kyiv" and national team of Ukraine.

+Addition Information:
+- OpenXML SDK V2.5 is used.